-ADDENDUM 1
+ADDENDUM 2

-The Localized Health Impacts Report (LHI Report) for Grant Solicitation GFO-21-603 Reliable, Equitable, and Accessible Charging for Multi-family Housing (REACH) was posted May 2022 (CEC-600-2022-058).
-Project changes have been proposed, which require new location analysis using the same overall approach to assess the localized health impacts.
+The Localized Health Impacts (LHI) Report for Grant Solicitation GFO-21-603 - Reliable, Equitable, and Accessible Charging for Multi-family Housing (REACH) was posted in May 2022 (CEC-600-2022-058).
+Proposed project changes require new location analysis using the same overall approach to assess the localized health impacts.